sondermc/iac_nextmove/README.md

 1. Is the handling op your service based on manual steps?
 1. Are there approvals in the process that are always approved "unseen"?
 1. what is the estimated time to delivery of the service?
-1. do you make use of DORA metrics of your service?
+1. Do you make use of DORA metrics of your service?
-1. is there a historic view on the DORA metrics?
+1. Is there a historic view on the DORA metrics?
-1. where is your service running?
+1. Where is your service running?
 1. What dependencies do you have for the functioning of your service?
 1. What interfaces do you use for a production flow?
+1. What makes you confident the service is functioning correctly?
+1. What makes you confident the service does not contain 'unwanted' content?
 1. Is there any documentation available of the interfaces?
 1. Is there a workinstruction on how to mock a dependent version while testing in isolation?
+1. What is the strategy?
+1. What architecture do I use for my service?

-In relation to CRUD:
+In relation to exposing your service: (based on the basic funtions identified by CRUD):
 1. Can a customer Create a (partial) product via a digital way?
-(I'm referring to the use of an exposed API, not by sending an Excel-sheet via email).
+(I'm referring to the use of an exposed (Backend)-API, not by sending an Excel-sheet via email).
 1. Can a customer Read the status of their consumed product?
 1. Can a customer Update their consumed product?
 1. Can a customer Delete their consumed product?

-1. what is the strategy
-1. what architecture do I use for my service
+If you feel intimidated by the questions, skip them.
+However, this is the point where you start coding your infrastructure.
 ___
 ## Identification
-Get the answers of the previous step and:
+If applicable, get the answers of the previous step and:
 - Acknowledge that something needs to change.
 - Write down in a S.M.A.R.T. way what is subjected to change.
 - Check if your planned solution is aligned with the answers in the previous step